28Protons/StaticContentStarter/README.md

 # StaticContentStarter
 A very lightweight Pattern for building Static Website Content.
-This project is used as an example for some of our containerized development trainings as well as a tutorial on Amazon Amplify.
+This project is used as an example for some of our containerized development trainings as well as a tutorial we give on Amazon Amplify.
 It is also quite useful as a really slim environment for generating static content.

 ## Start Clean
 `docker-compose up web --force-recreate`